famous ufc fighters

 10. Stipe Miocic

 Stipe Miocic is widely considered to be the best MMA heavyweight fighter of all time, making him one of the best fighters of all time in general.
-His resume speaks for himself, as he defeated many legendary UFC fighters, including Daniel Cormier, Francis Ngannou, Junior dos Santos, Alistar Overeem, Mark Hunt, Andrei Arlovski, Fabricio Werdum, and others.
+His resume speaks for itself, as he defeated many legendary UFC fighters, including Daniel Cormier, Francis Ngannou, Junior dos Santos, Alistar Overeem, Mark Hunt, Andrei Arlovski, Fabricio Werdum, and others.

 Stipe is the fighter with the most consecutive heavyweight title defenses with three, and although he lost the title to Daniel Cormier, he avenged it by defeating DC twice in a row.
 He lost it again to Francis Ngannou, but he’s still looking to come back to take it.